HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 ### Largest Contentful Paint of SSGs

-<a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint</a> (LCP) - The Largest Contentful Paint (LCP) metric reports the render time of the largest image or text block visible within the viewport, relative to when the page first started loading.
+The <a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint</a> (LCP) metric reports the render time of the largest image or text block visible within the viewport, relative to when the page first started loading.

 In average user experience, the best results show Hugo and Jekyll.
 88% and 90% are under 2.5s.
-Gatsby - 78%.
-Next.js has almost 72% and Nuxt.js - 69%.
+Gatsby is just behind with 78%.
+Next.js has almost 72% and Nuxt.js 69%.

 {{ figure_markup(
   image="LCP-distribution-SSG.png",